What is Days Payable Outstanding?

 Let us consider the implications of a high and low DPO:

 A high DPO is generally advantageous for a company.
-If a company takes longer to pay its creditors, the excess cash on hand could potentially be used for short-term investing activities.
+If a company takes longer to pay its creditors, the excess cash on hand could be used for short-term investing activities.
 However, taking too long to pay creditors may result in unhappy creditors and their refusal to extend further credit or offer favorable credit terms.
-In addition, if the DPO is too high, it may indicate that the company is struggling to find cash to pay its creditors.
+Also, if the DPO is too high, it may indicate that the company is struggling to find the cash to pay its creditors.

 Therefore, a higher DPO than the industry average would suggest: